 In our global world, previous or current employees can be foreign nationals.
-If they don’t have Swiss settlement permit, their salaries are subject to withholding taxes.
+If they don’t have a Swiss settlement permit, their salaries are subject to withholding taxes.
 Not employees but a company and its management are responsible for the correct transfer of them to tax authorities of cantons where company’s employees reside.
 You can find a list of employees in Social Security filings.

 VAT Administration (MwSt)

 Pretty easy to get in trouble.
-If the company missed some quartal declarations, they can assume “average” VAT based on industry and start collection process.
+If the company missed some quartal declarations, they can assume “average” VAT based on industry and start the collection process.

 Pension Fund (BVG)

 Each employer paying salaries of more than CHF 21’150 (2017 value) is obliged to have a pension fund.
 Its company obligation to report any changes and don’t assume there are no outstanding items there.
 Better check and have no surprises.